Open Data Repositories

 - Application Programming Interface (API): Some repositories provide endpoints with code instructions that allow other computers to pull data directly from the platform into an external site or online visualization.
 When repositories continuously update data and publish an API endpoint, it can be an ideal way to display live or “almost live” data in your visualization, which you’ll learn more about in Chapter 12: Leaflet Map Templates.

 Due to the recent growth of open data repositories, especially in governmental policy and scientific research, there is no single website that lists all of them.
 Instead, we list just a few sites from the US and around the globe to spark readers’ curiosity and encourage you to dig deeper:

 - Data.gov, the official repository for US federal government agencies.

 - Data.census.gov, the main platform to access US Census Bureau data.
-The Decennial Census is a full count of the population every ten years, while the American Community Survey (ACS) is an annual sample count that produces one-year, three-year, or five-year estimates for different census geographies, with margins of error.
+The Decennial Census is a full count of the population every ten years, while the American Community Survey (ACS) is an annual sample count that produces one-year and five-year estimates for different census geographies, with margins of error.